shabbyrobe/amiss/doc/quickstart.rst

     }

     /**
      * Explicit table name annotation.
-Leave this out and the table will be assumed
+Leave this out and the table will default to 'venue'
-     * to be 'venue'
      * @table venues
      */
     class Venue